frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 $ frictionless extract --type package
 ```

-The `extract` functions always read data in a form of rows (see the object description below) into memory.
+The `extract` functions always read data in the form of rows, into memory.
 The lower-level interfaces will allow you to stream data and various output forms.

 ## Extracting a Resource